Home | Calendar | Membership | Links | Gallery | Contact Us

 A monthly Guild meeting may be cancelled in the case of severe weather conditions or other uncontrollable Craft Center building issues.

-The Executive Committee will decide by noon the Friday before the Saturday meeting if we need to cancel due to bad weather or other conditions beyond our control.
+The Executive Board will decide by noon the Friday before the Saturday meeting if we need to cancel due to bad weather or other conditions beyond our control.

-The announcement will be posted on the front page of the Vermont Weavers Guild website, on the Vermont Weavers Guild Facebook page, and under Guild Business on the Vermont Weavers Guild Member Forum.
+The announcement will be posted on the front page of the Vermont Weavers Guild website and posted on the Guild Forum.

 Calendar